Effect of thermalized charm on heavy quark energy loss: Collisional energy loss

 \section{Collisional energy loss}

-The motion of a heavy quark in QCD medium looks similar to that of a test particle in the plasma.
-Hence, its motion can be described as a typical Brownian motion problem where quarks are executing random walk in the medium.
+The motion of a heavy quark in partonic matter looks similar to that of a test particle in the plasma.
+Hence, its motion can be treated as a typical Brownian motion problem.